-Loving the outdoors is a legacy passed down from my grandfather (the last of the Appalachian mountain men), to my father, to me, and now to my own sons, grandsons, and sons in the faith.
+Loving the outdoors is a legacy passed down from my grandfather (the last of the Appalachian mountain men, in my opinion), to my father, to me, and now to my own sons, grandsons, and sons in the faith.
 I should also include my daughters and granddaughters.
 And to be clear, my sons and daughters include my in-law children because they are like a son and a daughter to me.

-I want to pass along the right stuff, not tree-hugger issues or false narratives about global climate change or sociopathetic prepperish idiocy.
+I want to pass along the right stuff, not tree-hugger-do-gooder issues, or comical fabrications about the meteorological state of the global, or environmental whack-a-doodle rubbish, or sociopathetic* prepper-hoarder idiocy.
 I want my boys to be men, my girls to be women, my friends to be loyal, and my professional acquaintances to be honest.
-I’ve no time for political correctness or pretentious courage of someone else’s conviction.
+I’ve no time for political correctness or pretentious courage of someone else’s conviction (you’ll not find either in Grit with Grace).
 Most of all, I want Jesus to be exalted.
 And I’m pretty sure my right stuff does that.

 The outdoors is a big place and much of anyone’s right stuff can get lost there.
 I haven’t been everywhere outdoors but in the small corners I’ve gone I’ve tried to make a difference.
-As an example, I’ve taken my boys deep underground on a six mile wild cave excursion in Mammoth Cave.
+For example, I’ve taken my boys deep underground on a six mile wild cave excursion in Mammoth Cave.
 At the time it was their first and my fourth, or fifth, I lost count.
 They were my son Kyle, son-in-law Dusty, nephew Luke, nephew Matthew, nephew-in-law Matt, and son-in-the-faith Jared.
 I showed them scallops carved in the hard rock of the cave walls which geologists theorize were caused by fast moving water flowing through the cave system.
 The truth is, the feature is perfectly explained by the Great Flood in Genesis 7:11: “All the fountains of the deep were broken up.”
-Even in the depths of the earth does the depth of Scripture come alive.
+Even in the depths of the earth on the rock-hard walls of cave passages does the depth of Scripture passages come alive.
 It’s the right kind of stuff to pass along the right way.

-I’ve visited state and national parks in nearly all 50 states, rock climbed in wilderness areas, hiked through famous gaps and to infamous heights, hunted rabbits with my dad along countryside railroad tracks, hunted fossils, watched my and Jared’s breath rise in steamy vapor and fall as miniature snowflakes in a Midwest deer blind in sub-zero temperatures, seen deer chasing bobcats (Jared was with me then, too), fished trout streams and walleye lakes and catfish backwaters, found myself smack dab in the path of loping moose and walking elk and galloping deer, stalked black bear in thickets much too close for comfort and in open brush close enough to shoot with my .30/30, waded up to my neck in frog and turtle and snake and leech invested waters, listened to coyotes howl during overnight open air sleep outs on forest ridges with my son Kyle, traded guns and knives (Kyle was with me then, too, more often than not on the receiving end of the trades), throwed bison, introduced orienteering to a college physical education class, orienteered the geographic center of hilly and wooded terrain, sheltered overnight in an abandoned pigpen to avoid an unrelenting storm, helped put out wildfires, caught waterworms and mudpuppies in Appalachian streams, drank nightcrawler coffee, ate raw beavertail, built a log cabin with an axe and saw and froe, stood in the shadow of a rare full solar eclipse with my sons in the faith Matthew and Daniel, shafted arrows, fought off wild dogs, trained hunting dogs, preached at campfire worship in the Sawtooth Mountains, weathered blizzard and sandstorm in the same day, climbed up after treed raccoons, prepared meals in a chuck wagon, rescued drowning people, came to the rescue of people freezing to death, walked the moonlit path of western canyons with my wife, totaled a fiberglass canoe in whitewater, built my own fishing rods and bows and arrows and muzzleloaders and knives, rebuilt many firearms, wildcatted cartridges, kept copperheads as pets, collected Native American artifacts from ancient settlements, learned to swim in Lake Erie, dipped my feet in all five Great Lakes, and skinny dipped in thirteen states (but who’s counting?).
+I’ve visited state and national parks in nearly all 50 states, rock climbed in wilderness areas, hiked through famous gaps and to infamous heights, hunted rabbits with my dad along countryside railroad tracks, hunted fossils, watched my and Jared’s breath rise in steamy vapor and fall as miniature snowflakes in a Midwest deer blind in sub-zero temperatures, seen deer chasing bobcats (Jared was with me then, too), fished trout streams and walleye lakes and catfish backwaters, found myself smack-dab in the path of loping moose and walking elk and galloping deer, stalked black bear in thickets much too close for comfort and in open brush close enough to shoot with my .30/30, waded up to my neck in frog and turtle and snake and leech invested waters, listened to coyotes howl during overnight open air sleep outs on forest ridges with my son Kyle, traded guns and knives (Kyle was with me then, too, more often than not on the receiving end of the better trades), throwed knives and axes (again, with Kyle at my side, and almost as good as me), tro’d bison and deer, introduced orienteering to a college physical education class, orienteered the geographic center of hilly and wooded terrain, sheltered overnight in an abandoned pigpen to avoid an unrelenting storm, helped put out wildfires, caught waterworms and mudpuppies in Appalachian streams, drank nightcrawler coffee, ate raw beavertail, built a log cabin with an axe and saw and froe, stood in the shadow of a rare full solar eclipse with my sons in the faith Matthew and Daniel, shafted arrows, fought off wild dogs, trained hunting dogs, preached at campfire worship in the Sawtooth Mountains, weathered blizzard and sandstorm in the same day, climbed up after treed raccoons, prepared meals in a chuck wagon, rescued drowning people, came to the rescue of people freezing to death, applied emergency medical treatment to many others, walked the moonlit path of western canyons with my wife, totaled a fiberglass canoe in whitewater, built my own fishing rods and bows and arrows and muzzleloaders and knives, rebuilt many firearms, wildcatted cartridges, designed my own wildcat cartridge, bench rest shot with everything from .22 Hornet to .458 Winchester Magnum, kept copperheads as pets and black rat snakes as nature center specimens (my sick-minded staff enjoyed being “witnesses to the execution” when we fed the snakes live meals), collected Native American artifacts from ancient settlements, learned to swim in Lake Erie, dipped my feet in all five Great Lakes, and skinny dipped in thirteen states (but who’s counting?).
 And much more.